 What Natural Remedies Can I Give My Dog For Arthritis?

 If the dog is suffering from aching joints or pain due to arthritis, supplements are a good treatment option.
 Glucosamine is recommended for dogs suffering from joint pain.
 Even though it is not a painkiller it will help in repairing the damaged cartilage in the joints.
 This helps relieve pain and improves mobility.

-The supplements are available at the same stores (pharmacy, grocery) where you can purchase NSAIDS.
-Before you choose to give any kind of medicine or supplement, it is always best to consult a veterinarian.
-When buying supplements ensure they are dog specific supplements that are recommended by the veterinarian.
+The supplements are available at the same stores (pharmacy, grocery) over the counter where you can purchase NSAIDS.
+Before you choose to give any kind of pain meds or joint supplements, it is always best to consult a veterinarian.
+When buying over -the-counter supplements ensure they are dog specific supplements that are recommended by the veterinarian.

 Even though supplements are helpful there are certain risks associated with them.
 There is a possibility that they will interact in a negative manner with other medications of the dog.
 Quality is also difficult to ascertain as not all brands are made from the same source.
 Dogs suffering from other health conditions are susceptible to developing side effects from supplements.